 Operators and networks on the island

-Mayotte's mobile networks belong to French group operators, primarily Orange Réunion-Mayotte, SFR, and associated local companies.
+Mayotte's mobile networks belong to French group operators, mainly Orange Réunion-Mayotte, SFR, and associated local companies.
 All offer 4G in urban areas.
 Your eSIM isn't tied to a specific operator: it connects to the best available network at each point on the island.

 How many GB do you really need?